olbmv/Gait2SFI/README.md

 ## SFI.py

 After entering the fingerprint parameters into the calculator script, click on the bottom field in the SFI header.
-If all fields have correct numerical values, we will get the final SFI value.
+If all fields are filled in correctly, we will receive the final SFI value.
-It is worth noting that the **calculator script logs all entered data in a text table** in the same directory under the name **data.csv**.
+It is worth noting that the calculator **script writes all entered data to a text table** in the Python environment directory, under the name **data.csv**.
-This table is needed for further statistical calculations.
+This table is necessary for further statistical calculations.

 # Screenshots